spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 While the previous section was all about making sure that bad stuff does not get executed, this use case presents run initialization policies as a way to ensure best practices - ensuring that the right things get executed the right way and at the right time.

 One of the above examples explicitly whitelisted Terraform formatting check.
 Keeping your code formatted in a standard way is generally a good idea, so let's make sure that this command always gets executed first.
-Note that as per [Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle) this check is most elegantly defined as a _negation_ of another rule matching the required state of affairs:
+Note that as per [Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle){: rel="nofollow"} this check is most elegantly defined as a _negation_ of another rule matching the required state of affairs:

 ```opa
 package spacelift